syednazrulhasan/wp_query_meta_query_tax_query_search_loadmore/README.md

 add_shortcode('filter_product', 'filter_product_shortcode');
 ```

-**Step 5** Finally we create a page template and assign it to page and we also include the shortcode.
+**Step 5** Finally we create a page template and assign it to page where we also include the shortcode to pull up the form to filter the custom post type.

 ```
 <?php /* Template Name: Page Filter Template */